 On going outreach.
 He will be speaking in June to partner organizations: CCEE and JumpStart Coalition.

-Legislation Report.
-Check web site for report
+Legislative Report: check web site for report

-Ethnic Studies (ES) - AB 2772 (Medina)– Author amended course to single semester and also allows credit for ELA courses that are specifically designed for ES.
+Ethnic Studies (ES) - AB 2772 (Medina): Author amended course to single semester and also allows credit for ELA courses that are specifically designed for ES.

-AB 2015 (Reyes) Remove mandate from Economics course, now just requires high schools to help students prepare applications.
-For financial aid.
+AB 2015 (Reyes): Removes mandate (to complete FAFSA and other financial aid forms) from Economics course, now just requires high schools to help students prepare applications.

-AB 2735 – this bill states for English Learners, regardless of test scores, must be given four course disciplines, including HSS.
+AB 2735: This bill states for English Learners, regardless of test scores, must be given four course disciplines, including HSS.
 Students struggling in English shouldn’t be prevented from taking core course work in middle school and high school.
 CCSS is part of the discussion.
 Author reached out for CCSS support and Fred gave it.
-Michelle said we should put link to bill and information about bill on the CCSS home page, membership wants to see us doing things.
+Michelle said we should put a link to bill and information about bill on the CCSS home page, membership wants to see us doing things.
 Fred stated, yes this is very proactive.
 Suggestion was to put in to the Sunburst.
 Asked Fred for short paragraph summary.

 Ruth stated that ELs get double blocks and students lose electives.
 Fred said amendments could broaden to electives, but in the future these students can’t be removed from Science or Social Studies.